VitXer/simple-yt-downloader/README.md

 Hello.
+This is my first program.
+It's a program with graphical interface that allows you to download videos from YouTube and convert them to desired format.

-Code is so simple I don't think it needs explaining.
+Code is so simple I don't think it needs explaining
 I use Tkinter to make windows.
 I use yt-dlp to download videos.
 I use ffmpeg to convert videos.